-Passionate about improving the lives of single parents, young people and their families, Jasmin believes that the most vulnerable people in society deserve the best support, both at home and in education- so that they can succeed, whatever their circumstances.
+Passionate about improving the lives of single parents, young people and their families, Jasmin believes that the most vulnerable people in society deserve the best support, both at home and in education, so that they can succeed, whatever their circumstances.

 He is also a guest marketing lecturer, business and personal development mentor for various universities, charities and bodies including the Chartered Institute of Marketing.

 Having been raised in a single parent family that relied on benefits, Tina remembers attending monthly Gingerbread events as a teenager.
-These events helped her to realise there were others in the same position and that she was not alone, particularly as she was the only child at her school from a single parent family.
+These events helped her to realise that there were others in the same position and that she was not alone, particularly as she was the only child at her school from a single parent family.
 She is excited by the opportunity to give back to Gingerbread 35 years later as a Trustee.